Bubble-Protocol/bubble-sdk/packages/client/README.md

 #### Bubble Provider

-A `BubbleProvider` is used by a `BubbleContentManager` and `Bubble` class to post requests to a remote bubble using the communications protocol expected by the remote bubble server.
-Most servers use JSON RPC 2.0 over HTTP or HTTPS and so the provided [`HTTPBubbleProvider`](src/bubble-providers/HTTPBubbleProvider.js) is used by default.
+A class used by a Content Manager or `Bubble` to post requests to a remote storage service using the service's communications protocol.
+Most services use JSON-RPC 2.0 over HTTP or HTTPS and so the provided [`HTTPBubbleProvider`](src/bubble-providers/HTTPBubbleProvider.js) is used by default.

 If your bubble server uses a different protocol then you can create your own provider to implement the [`BubbleProvider`](https://github.com/Bubble-Protocol/bubble-sdk/blob/main/packages/core/src/BubbleProvider.js) interface.
 This can be passed to a `Bubble` on construction.

+#### Encryption Policy

+A user-defined policy given to a Content Manager or `Bubble` that describes which content should be encrypted and provides the encryption algorithm.
+See [Encryption](#encryption).

 #### Sign Function